Tutorial: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS (classic) via the Azure portal

 Important

-It’s recommended to use the new migration service in Azure Database for PostgreSQL for a more streamlined and efficient migration experience.
+We recommend that you use the new migration service in Azure Database for PostgreSQL for a more streamlined and efficient migration experience.
 This service simplifies the process by supporting a variety of source environments, ensuring a hassle-free transition to Azure Database for PostgreSQL.

 You can use Azure Database Migration Service to migrate the databases from an on-premises PostgreSQL instance to Azure Database for PostgreSQL with minimal downtime to the application.
 In this tutorial, you migrate the listdb sample database from an on-premises instance of PostgreSQL 13.10 to Azure Database for PostgreSQL by using the online migration activity in Azure Database Migration Service.